someparty/someparty/source/articles/2017-06-18-dream-of-booji.html.markdown

 ##Of Note

 I featured St. John's based [BBQT](https://bbqtband.bandcamp.com) on last week's newsletter at the recommendation of [Crossed Wires](https://crossedwireshfx.bandcamp.com)' Heather Grant.
 As she hinted, the band's released a new set of songs to coincide with their appearance at OWX.
-You can pick up "All Dressed" over at BandCamp.
+You can pick up "All Dressed" over at Bandcamp.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=895846077/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://bbqtband.bandcamp.com/album/all-dressed">ALL DRESSED by BBQT</a></iframe>